 Typically 50% or more clay is needed to create a body or porcelain for plastic forming (by "plastic forming" we mean a body that is plastic enough that a potter could pull it up into a tall thin cylinder with little trouble).
-Bentonites can reduce the clay needs to 40%.
+Augmenting with bentonites can reduce the clay requirement to 40% of the total.

 Bentonites are the most plastic common clay.
 Kaolins the least plastic.
 Clays of different plasticities exhibit vastly different properties.
 For example, ball clays are very plastic but they shrink so as a pure material they often so much on drying that cracks cannot be prevented.
 Bentonites have such a high affinity for water that it can take a week to dry a specimen and it can shrink to half the size.
 Kaolins can dry in a short time and have little shrinkage, but they can have much less dry strength (some plastic kaolins are available but their plasticity is usually because they contain bentonite or have a mineralogy that is bordering on ball clay).
 Thus a typical white-burning clay body might employ as much kaolin as possible for whiteness, enough ball clay to achieve the needed plasticity, and possibly a small addition of bentonite to provide fine control or minimize the amount of ball clay needed.
 A white stoneware pottery clay might have as much ball clay as possible to achieve lots of plasticity but some kaolin will be present to reduce firing shrinkage and get better water permeability and drying properties.
 White casting porcelains are normally made using only kaolin (since they do not require alot of plasticity).